 Winkelman, Michael (2010), Shamanism: A Biopsychosocial Paradigm of Consciousness and Healing, 2nd Ed.
 Santa Barbara, CA, Denver, CO, Oxford, England: Praeger.

-Her book, In Their Right Minds: The Lives and Shared Practices of Poetic Geniuses, brings together all of her literary and neuroscientific research and was considered an Amazon Hot New Release in Neuropsychology and Poetry / Literary Criticism.
-She writes on literary and scientific themes at rightmindmatters.blogspot.com and new research on hemispheric differences, atypical lateralization and handedness on https://www.facebook.com/RightMindMatters/.
+Her book, In Their Right Minds: The Lives and Shared Practices of Poetic Geniuses, brings together all of her literary and neuroscientific research and was an Amazon Hot New Release in Neuropsychology and Poetry / Literary Criticism.

-She is currently working on a book on female mystics and mediums, beginning with the story of Joan of Arc, and female poets who felt aligned with her.
-Her stand alone article on Joan of Arc is available for purchase here:
+Carole is currently working on a book on female mystics and mediums, beginning with Joan of Arc, and female poets who felt aligned with Joan.
+Carole's popular stand alone article on Joan of Arc is available for purchase from her publisher:

 Winkelman, Michael (2010), Shamanism: A Biopsychosocial Paradigm of Consciousness and Healing, 2nd Ed.
 Santa Barbara, CA, Denver, CO, Oxford, England: Praeger.